deployd/docs/docs/server/run-script.md

     forever start production.js

-This will daemonize your app and make sure it runs even after it crashes.
+This will daemonize your app and make sure it runs even if it crashes.